Outdoor Kitchen Barbeque Grill Safety

 QUESTION:

-I am building a outdoor kitchen next to our shed the roof hangs over a foot or two.
-I want to protect the wall and the over hang what can I do?
-What do i use?
+I am building an outdoor kitchen next to our shed and the roof hangs over a foot or two.

 ANSWER:

-There are so many possibilities I can't say you should definitely do A or B. Especially without seeing your set-up or design style.
+With so many possibilities I can't say you should definitely do A or B. Especially without seeing your set-up or design style.

 And really, unless the grill is right up against the shed wall, then the chance of accidental fire or excessive food splatter is pretty slim.